3.4 Structures Within the Right-of-Way

 Cuts and fills along the edge or end of a roadway occur when the existing ground and proposed elevations differ.
 A retaining wall system is required if the elevation difference cannot be maintained with a maximum allowable ground slope per design standards.
 The intent of the wall limit shall be clearly defined on the drawings, including details for the wall ends.
 Private walls in the right-of-way should be minimized to the greatest extent possible.

 Barriers, railings or fencing at the top of these walls may be required to provide safer passage.
-This requirement will be determined by the Traffic Operations Division of the Department of Transportation.
-Refer to Std Plan 141 for the standards.
+This requirement will be determined by the Transportation Operations Division of the Department of Transportation.

 All design shall be performed by or under the direction of a professional structural engineer.